ken-excel/RT1_ROS/rosrt/README.md

-# Package Summary
+# Package

-rosrt_rt2 is a packege of ROS node to manipulate RT.works' robot assist walker RT.2.
+Robot Assist Walker RT1

-This explains how to use it.
+ros_start is a package of ROS node to manipulate RT.works' robot assist walker RT1

-**NOTE:RT.works does not support using RT.2 with ROS.
-This may break the product and it is not covered by warranty.**
+RT1 is programmed to do obstacle avoiding, passive intuitive braking system.

 # Preparation